ml-archive/readme/Documentation/how-to-create-postman-tests.md

 To keep things separate, then the tests for your API collection should be created in a different collection.
 If your API collection is named `my-project` then the corresponding test collection should be named `my-project-tests`.
 Remember to share this collection the same way you would share a normal API collection.

-Inside of your test collection, you will then have endpoints for the endpoints you want to test.
+Inside your test collection you will have endpoints for the endpoints you want to test.
 The order in which you arrange your folders and endpoints (from top to bottom) is **important** since this will be the order in which the Postman Runner will run your tests.
 Postman Runner is a tool for running all of your tests in a collection.

 As with your normal API collection, top level folders should follow the domains of your project: